rohan-sj-dev/2DRoomGenerator/README.md

 ![Demo Layout](docs/demo-layout.png)

 ### Layering Demo
-A sofa placed on top of a rug, then the rug brought above the sofa using **Send to Back / Bring to Front**.
+A rug placed on top of a table, then the table brought above the rug using **Send to Back / Bring to Front**.
 Demonstrates explicit z-ordering: clicking does not change the stack — only the layering buttons do.

 ![Layering Demo](docs/layering-demo.png)